 These same key ingredients in mainstream sunscreens are also killing our coral reefs.
-Up to 14,000 tons of sunscreen wind up in coral reef areas of the ocean every year, and scientists say that contributes to the ecosystem’s damage.
+Up to 14,000 tons of sunscreen wind up in coral reef areas of the ocean every year and scientists have found that contributes to the damage of the individual ecosystems.
 Oxybenzone, a UV filtering ingredient commonly found in sunscreens, is the main ingredient that is harming the coral and completely changing the environment of our oceans.

 What is reef safe sunscreen and why should I be wearing it?

-Mineral sunscreens with zinc oxide or titanium dioxide are the better choice and have no (or at least fewer) toxic effects on marine life, making them a reef-safe alternative.
-Below, I’ve gathered some reef-friendly products that you can pack on your next vacation or snorkeling trip or if you live by the ocean, please consider adding into your daily life.
+Reef-safe sunscreen is made with minerals like zinc oxide or titanium dioxide rather than toxic chemicals.
+They are the better choice and have no (or at least fewer) toxic effects on marine life, making them a reef-safe alternative.
+Below, I’ve gathered some ocean-friendly / human-friendly products that you can pack on your next vacation / snorkeling trip or if you live by the ocean, please consider adding them into your daily life.

 In general, any natural sunscreen (organic, non-toxic, biodegradable etc.) is better for the environment than a conventional one.
 Look for a brand that uses physical sunblocks such as titanium or zinc oxide instead of chemical ones.
 The jury is still out as to whether titanium and zinc oxide are truly reef safe.
 Both are mineral powders that some scientists claim settle on the ocean floor and block sunlight, but this belief does not seem to be widely accepted.
 If you want to decide between the two, zinc oxide is proven to block both UVA and UVB rays whereas titanium oxide primarily only blocks UVB rays.

 TAKE NOTE!
 When shopping for sunscreen, don’t just read the label, read the ingredient list.